Nettas/volterra-eks-vk8s-guide/README.rst

 4. Accept registration
 *******************

 The Site we just configured will show up as a new registration request in the VoltConsole.
-We now need to approve the registration request for the site by saving the **Registration Acceptance form**.
+We now need to approve the registration request for the site.

 `a)` Go back to the VoltConsole, the **System** namespace.
-Navigate to the ** Site Management** menu option to accept pending registrations. select **Registrations** from the options pane.
-You will your site in the displayed list of sites.
+Navigate to the **Site Management** menu option to accept the pending registration.
+Select **Registrations** from the options pane.
+You will see your site in the displayed list.

 .. figure:: _figures/connect_eks_cluster_7.png

-`b)` Click the tick to load the Registration Acceptance form.
+`b)` Click the tick to load the **Registration Acceptance** form.

 .. figure:: _figures/connect_eks_cluster_8.png

-`c)` Click the **Sabe and Exit** button to save the registration.
+`c)` Click the **Save and Exit** button to save the registration.

 .. figure:: _figures/connect_eks_cluster_9.png

 5. Check status
 *******************

 We have now configured our Site, so let's see its status, including health score.
-Go to the **Site List** tab and you’ll see the dashboard for your site.
+Go to the **Site List** tab and you’ll see the dashboard of your site.

 .. figure:: _figures/connect_eks_cluster_10.png